kangzeroo/firebase-cloudfn-boilerplate/README.md

-# Kangzeroo's Firebase CloudFN Typescript Boilerplate
+# Kangzeroo's Next Generation Serverless Boilerplate

 This is a demo of Firebase Cloud Functions written in Typescript with developer friendly tooling such as: